0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/exit-roots.md

 ```

 The newly added L2 exit leaf means the L2 exit tree has a new root.
 The new L2 exit tree Root is then appended to the global exit tree, and thus the root of the global exit tree is updated.

-## Global Exit Root manager contract

-The Global Exit Root Manager SC (PolygonZkEVMGlobalExitRoot.sol) manages the Global Exit Tree Root.
-It is in charge of updating the Global Exit Tree Root and acts as a repository for the Global Exit Tree's history.

-The logic of the zkEVM Bridge SC has been separated from that of the Global Exit Root Manager SC in order to achieve improved interoperability.

-This means that the zkEVM Bridge SC, in conjunction with the Global Exit Root Manager SC, can be installed in any network to achieve the same results.

-!!!info
-    There are two Global Exit Root manager SCs: one deployed in L1, while the other is deployed in L2.

-    Their Solidity code files are; [PolygonZkEVMGlobalExitRoot.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/PolygonZkEVMGlobalExitRoot.sol), and [PolygonZkEVMGlobalExitRootL2.sol](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/PolygonZkEVMGlobalExitRootL2.sol), respectively.

-But the L2 Global Exit Root Manager SC is different, and it appears in code as `PolygonZkEVMGlobalExitRootL2.sol`.
-This is a special contract that allows synchronization of L2 Exit Tree Root and the Global Exit Root.